-HS4 carburetor adjustment on Austin Mini
+HS4 carburetor tuning on Austin Mini

-Vehicle ➔ Mini 1000 am1991 automatic gearbox
+Vehicle ➔ Mini 1000 year 1991 automatic gearbox

 Difficulty ➔ Easy